By: Marilyn L. Davis

 You Double the Rewards When You Collaborate

-When readers know that they will be exposed to various viewpoints, they are more likely to visit a site.
+When readers know that you provide various viewpoints, they are more likely to visit a site.
 When you break down your statistics, you can see where your audience comes from and what they are reading.
 I often write about memoirs, from various perspectives on the craft.
-But I’ve also created a couple of memoir pieces as well.
+But I’ve created a couple of memoir pieces as well.

 All of those posts do well.
 We thought about our readers liking these and decided to create a call to action specific to memoir to entice other writers to submit.
 The responses were outstanding – and our readers thought so too, judging by the number of views.